EssentialAI/cvip/_build/html/_sources/intro.md

 ### Acknowledgments

 The entire work is gathered from the lecture slides and lecture videos of [CSE-573 Computer Vision and Image Processing](https://engineering.buffalo.edu/content/dam/engineering/computer-science-engineering/graduate/courses/graduate-course-syllabi/CSE573-Yuan.pdf) course at UB.
 All the work is owned by the course instructors.
-These notes have been segregated after receiving permission from the course instructor.
+These notes have been hosted after receiving permission from the course instructor.

 ### Reference books
 * Computer Vision: Algorithms and Applications, by Richard Szeliski